-The UAE's economic prospects are optimistic, with the Central Bank of the UAE, having projected the country's 2024 growth forecast at 5.7%.
-This growth is driven by both oil as well non-oil segments of the country's Gross Domestic Product.
-The country's economy continued to show its resilience during 2023 with real estate, tourism and transportation sectors playing a key role.
-The UAE insurance industry has benefited from this positive impact, as reflected in the 19% growth in the Insurance Revenue (based on published preliminary results for 2023).
-Thus, the outlook for the UAE Insurance Sector for 2024 and beyond remains positive.
+The UAE's economic prospects are optimistic, with the Central Bank of the UAE having projected the country's GDP growth at 4.5% in 2025 & 5.5% in 2026.
+The IMF has projected that the UAE Economy to grow by 5.1% in 2025.
+This growth is driven by both oil as well as non-oil segments of the country's Gross Domestic Product.
+The country's economy continued to show its resilience during 2024 with real estate, tourism and transportation sectors playing a key role.
+The UAE insurance industry has benefited from this positive impact, as reflected in the 21% growth in the Insurance Revenue (based on published preliminary results for 2024).
+Thus, the outlook for the UAE Insurance Sector for 2025 and beyond remains positive.